 Helen believes in continuing her dog training education by attending seminars as often as possible.
 She considers attendance a success if she finds one gem to use with her dogs and her students.

-Her most intense educational opportunity was enrolling in the Karen Pryor Academy Dog Trainer's course.
+Her most intense educational opportunities have been enrolling in the Karen Pryor Academy Dog Trainer's course.
 It took place over 6 months, with (4) 2-day workshops.
 It was quite a learning experience.
 One she treasures and is proud of!
 The next one was the Certified Professional Canine Fitness Trainer course, which took a year to complete.